TheOneandOnlyRiVin/CSUN_CIT210/Lab Assignments/Lab Assignment 1.md

 Before you can ping the windows server, you need to create a rule to allow ICMP (Internet Control Message Protocols) ping requests to go through.
 In order to do that, you need to open the powershell command line as an administrator and type in the following commands:

+> [!IMPORTANT]
-*<b>REMINDER</b>: Whenever you access powershell to make changes to the system, make sure you launch it as an administrator (if you installed Windows Server as CLI-only it will auto-launch powershell as an admin)*
+> Whenever you access powershell to make changes to the system, make sure you launch it as an administrator (if you installed Windows Server as CLI-only it will auto-launch powershell as an admin)
 ```powershell
 netsh
 advfirewall firewall